doctor and nurse in blurry hospital hallway

 Medical malpractice case settled during the appeals process after SUGARMAN attorneys obtained a jury verdict against a radiologist who misread the x-ray of 13-year-old boy who went to local emergency room with hip pain.
 The radiologist's failure to properly read the x-ray resulted in a delay in treatment and significant and permanent injuries.

-The Basics of Medical Malpractice in Massachusetts
+The Basics of Medical Malpractice Law in Massachusetts

 Medical malpractice in Massachusetts is negligence in the medical care and treatment provided by a doctor, nurse, or other healthcare professional.
 There are many different types of medical professional malpractice, such as: